algernon/madness/resources/pages/about/for-recruiters/index.markdown

 * I work remotely.
 If you want me to commute to an office, stop right now: I'm not interested.
 * I am OK with occasional visits to HQ (assuming it is in Europe, and not in a country listed below), but those visits better be rare.
 * While I'm willing to travel within Europe, I prefer to do that rarely.
 Traveling outside of it is something I'd rather avoid.
-I will not set foot in neither the US, nor the UK, no matter what.
+I will not set foot in neither the US, the UK, nor New Zealand, no matter what.
 * I run Debian as the primary operating system, that's my work environment.
 If I can't do my job with it, it isn't a job I'm willing to do.
 I am willing to run other operating systems in VMs and  the like for testing purposes, but they will never be my main development environment.
 * I am not doing any packaging work, except for Debian.
 * If the interview process involves coding at a whiteboard, or brain-teasers, or anything like that, I'm walking out.
 I'm happy to show my skills in realistic environments, if my public code contributions aren't enough for one reason or another.